AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/overview.md

 ---
-title: Einführung in AEM Assets as a Cloud Service
+title: Einführung in Assets as a Cloud Service
 description: Neue Funktionen in AEM Assets as a Cloud Service
 contentOwner: AG
 translation-type: tm+mt